How to spend a great day in Florence Italy

 Ponte Vecchio

 After enjoying the stunning view, it’s time to take some steps towards the famous Ponte Vecchio – the old bridge.
-You will clearly see it – it’s the only “closed” bridge meaning no cars are are passing over it.
+You will clearly see it – it’s the only “closed” bridge meaning no cars are passing over it.
 It almost looks like a house built over water.

 Tip: Ice cream is really expensive here.
 One scoop can cost as much as 8,50€!
 If you really want some, take your time and look for it somewhere else in town.
-I promise, you won’t have to walk far.
+I promise you won’t have to walk far.

 florence things to do